metauni/metauni.github.io/posts/events/events.md

 # Events

 One of the things we do as a community is to organise events, where we share our love of knowledge and hopefully have a bit of fun as well.
-Some events involve [challenges](http://metauni.org/posts/challenges/challenges).
+If this is your first metauni event, see the [instructions](https://metauni.org/posts/instructions/instructions).

 ## Upcoming Events